Ary-x86/esp32-humidity-sensor-LoRaWan/src/firmware_lorawan_1.1_TTN/README.md

 2.  **Hardware Placement:** Remember that LoRa is long-range.
 Keep your device at least **5-10 meters (15-30 feet)** away from your gateway, preferably with a wall in between, to prevent the gateway's powerful signal from overwhelming your device's receiver.

 3.  **Compile and Upload:**
-    * It is highly recommended to use [PlatformIO](https://platformio.org/) to build this project.
+    * It is recommended to use [PlatformIO](https://platformio.org/) to build this project.
+Arduino IDE is possible too.
+    * Currently, it's an Arduino IDE (.ino) file.
+To use in PlatformIO, change the extension to .cpp
     * Open this project folder in VS Code with the PlatformIO extension.
     * Select the `ttn_otaa` environment from the PlatformIO toolbar.
     * Click **Upload**.